SWFSC/viame-web-noaa-gcp/docs/deployment-general.md

 ## Overview

 These instructions assume that you manage the configuration of your GCP project through Terraform, and specifically that run your [Terraform commands through Cloud Shell](https://www.hashicorp.com/blog/kickstart-terraform-on-gcp-with-google-cloud-shell).
+Note also that users must have GCP Project Owner or Administrator privileges (e.g., [roles/owner](https://cloud.google.com/iam/docs/understanding-roles#basic)).

-The subsequent pages will walk you through several steps: creating the virtual machine(s) in GCP, provisioning the VM(s), and accessing your deployment of VIAME-Web.
+The subsequent pages will walk you through several steps: creating the virtual machine(s) and other resources in GCP, provisioning the VM(s), and accessing your deployment of VIAME-Web.

-These instructions work and this deployment is (relatively) straightforward because the VIAME team has created [Docker containers](https://www.docker.com/resources/what-container/) for the different services that make VIAME-Web run.
+These instructions work and this deployment is (relatively) straightforward because the VIAME team has created [Docker containers](https://www.docker.com/resources/what-container/) for the different services that make up VIAME-Web.
 Thus, after some VM configuration, we can simply download and run these containers to use spin up our own instance of VIAME-Web.
+Updating the services is also as simple as pulling down updated versions of the containers.

-These steps apply to both deployment scenarios.
+The steps on this page apply to both deployment scenarios.
 Unless otherwise specified, these commands (and commands in the scenario-specific instructions) are expected to be run from [Cloud Shell](https://cloud.google.com/shell).

 ## Before you begin